PhotoboothProject/Pico_as_HID_Button_and_rotary_encoder/README.md

 Just press a push button to find out.
 Important is the number at the end of "domain = /dev/input/event*".

-Copy the bash script rotary.sh, make it executable with sudo chmod +x rotary.sh and change the * in the second line with your event number of the Pico.
+Copy the bash script rotary.sh, make it executable with sudo chmod +x rotary.sh and change the * in the second line with the event number of the Pico HID keyboard device.
 Also change the [Photobooth IP] and [Hardware Button Server Port] accoding to your requirements (sudo nano rotary.sh).
 Finally use systemd unit to run the script on bootup: Change the path of the rotary.sh in the file script.service and copy it to /etc/systemd/system/.
 After copying enable it via the systemctl command: sudo systemctl enable script.service

 Any problems?
 Make sure that the Pico CIRCUITPY drive is mounted automatically...